Chefs Notes

 Sweet Potato

 While the salmon is marinating, peel and dice two small (or 1 medium) sweet potatoes.
 You want about 2 cups of diced sweet potato in total.
 A little more or less is fine.
 Toss the sweet potato with 1 tablespoon of olive oil and a pinch of salt and pepper.
-Put the sweet potato in a small roasting pan and roast in a 400°F oven for 30 minutes.
+Put the sweet potato in a small roasting pan and roast in a 400 degrees F oven for 30 minutes.
 Flip the sweet potato halfway through cooking.
 Take the cooked sweet potato out of the oven and set it aside to cool.

 Brown Rice

-Once you get the sweet potato in the oven, start cooking your brown rice.
-For two portions, use ½ cup of rice and 11/2 cups of water.
-Ratios may vary by brand, so make sure to read the instructions on the rice package.
-Rinse the rice under cold running water until the water runs clear.
-Drain well.
-Put the rice and the 11/2 cups of water in a medium pot.
+Put the rice and the 1 ½ cups of water in a medium pot.
 You can add a pinch of salt and pepper and a teaspoon of olive oil if you want to.
 Bring the rice to a boil on high heat, stirring once or twice.
 Put a lid on the pot, turn the heat to low, and simmer the rice for 20 minutes.
 Take the pot off the heat, and set it aside to rest for 10 minutes.
+Do not lift the lid during this resting period.
+The steam trapped inside finishes cooking the rice and gives it that fluffy texture.

 Roasting The Salmon